List of Zoids video games: Zoids 2 (PS1)

 Zoids 2: Helic Republic VS Guylos Empire (Japanese) is a PlayStation simulation game set in the Zoids universe.
 The game pits the Helic Republic against the Guylos Empire, using the popular Zoids toys/anime characters to battle out the conflict.
 Players move the more than 100 different Zoid units to try to beat the computer-controlled enemy forces.
 There is also a two-player versus mode where players pit their Zoids against each other.

 Zoids Battle Card Game (PS1)

-Zoids Battle Card Game it's a tactic RPG developed by Natsume and Act Japan for the PlayStation system.
+Zoids Battle Card Game it's a tactic RPG developed by Natsume Co., Ltd. and Act Japan for the PlayStation system.
 The gameplay is like a table board game, the player can combine the units with a card deck that includes weapons, situations, equipment, ammo, pilots, etc.

-Zoids: Full Metal Crash (Gamecube)
+Zoids: Full Metal Crash (GameCube)

-Zoids: Full Metal Crash used the same engine and underlying gameplay as Zoids Struggle, but featured a new, branching story mode, a greater array of pilots (including several from the Zoids Genesis anime), and many more playable zoids.
+Zoids: Full Metal Crash used the same engine and underlying gameplay as Zoids Struggle, but featured a new branching story mode, a greater array of pilots (including several from the Zoids Genesis anime), and many more playable zoids.
 Zoids FMC features many more unlockable features than Zoids Struggle, including secondary (and tertiary) pilots, and a large number of initially locked zoids.